anelhaman/system-metrics-logger/README.md

 ```
 go run .
 ```
-The script will log system metrics into `metrics.log` and send LINE notifications if thresholds are exceeded.
+The script will log system metrics into log file and send LINE notifications if thresholds are exceeded.

 ## Example of running on different systems:
 * Windows: Run the above command in a PowerShell or CMD.